 What Causes Bags Under The Eyes At A Young Age?

 A lack of sleep and allergies can cause temporary bags under the eyes for younger patients.
 However, a small percentage of these patients may experience bags under the eyes because of hereditary influences.
 If your parents or grandparents have struggled with this problem, and you experience eye bags from a young age, genetics could be a contributor.

 What Is Eye Bag Removal Surgery?

 Eye bag removal surgery is also known as blepharoplasty.
-During a blepharoplasty, the cosmetic surgeon can treat the upper eyelids, lower eyelids, or both.
-For the lower lids, which is targeted for bags underneath the eyes, the cosmetic surgeon will make an external incision in the natural crease of the eye or inside the lower lid.
+During a blepharoplasty, the cosmetic surgery can treat the upper eyelids, lower eyelids, or both.
+For the lower lids, which is targeted for bags underneath the eyes, the cosmetic surgery will make an external incision in the natural crease of the eye or inside the lower lid.
 The method can vary from surgeon to surgeon, so it is important to ask about the incision the surgeon will use for your treatment.

 Shortly after the procedure, you may encounter some side-effects from the surgery.
 Common side-effects that you may encounter after surgery are blurred vision, watery eyes, sensitivity to light, swelling, bruising, and discomfort.